-Our proposed approach to this project is two-pronged.
-First, we want to research current algorithms being used, as well determine if these algorithms could be modified to accomplish our goal.
-Secondly, we want to design a high-level process that is streamlined, scalable and secure for users to import pictures taken with many types of cameras in many environments, manipulate them easily (like clicking a button rather than manually altering), and save a picture that meets the necessary specifications into the database.
+Our approach to this project was two-pronged.
+First, we researched current algorithms already in use, and examined whether these algorithms could be modified to accomplish our goal.
+Second, we designed a high-level process that is streamlined, scalable and secure for users to import pictures taken with many types of cameras in many environments, manipulate them easily (e.g. clicking a button rather than manually altering), and save a picture that meets the necessary specifications into the database.

 To accomplish this, we divided our project into 4 phases.

-Phase 1 will involve developing a way for users to upload images that will be used for their license.
-Users will be able to use a camera to capture video or upload a previously saved photo.
-Once the picture is loaded into the application we will be able to manipulate it to conform to the Iowa DOT standards.
+Phase 1 involved developing a way for users to upload images that will be used for their license.
+Users are able to use a camera to capture video or upload a previously saved photo.
+Once the picture is loaded into the application we manipulate it to conform to the Iowa DOT standards.

-Phase 2 of the project will be to create the algorithms used to alter the photographs.
-More specifically, during this phase algorithms will be developed to find the background, determine the edge of the face without cropping off hair, and replace the background of the photo from Phase I with a blue background.
+Phase 2 of the project was to create the algorithms used to alter the photographs.
+More specifically, during this phase algorithms were developed to find the background, determine the edge of the face without cropping out hair, and replace the background of the photo from Phase 1 with a blue background.

-Once the algorithms are in place, Phase 3 will integrate Phase 1 and Phase 2 into an Android application.
-Users will be able to take photos using an android application and then submit them to be used for their driver’s license.
+Once the algorithms were in place, Phase 3 integrated Phase 1 and Phase 2 into an Android application.
+Users are able to take photos using an Android application and then submit them to be used for their driver’s license.

-The photos used for driver’s license and identification cards must meet certain criteria.
-These criteria are defined by the AAMVA and the ICAO (International Civil Aviation Organization).
-These requirements include rules such as the following, no sun glasses, well-lit with minimum shadows, no hats, and many more.
+The American Association of Motor Vehicle Administrators (AAMVA) and the International Civil Aviation Organization (ICAO) define several criteria which photos used for driver’s license and identification cards must meet.
+These requirements include rules such as no sun glasses, well-lit with minimum shadows, no hats, and many more.
 Figure 2 shows the photo requirements for passport photos imposed by the ICAO.
-During Phase 4, we will attempt to check the uploaded photo for several of these requirements.
-This phase is a stretch goal for our team.
-Because of this, some ICAO requirements may not be imposed.
+During Phase 4 we implemented conformance checks on the uploaded photos for several of these requirements.
+This phase was a stretch goal for our team.
+Because of this, some ICAO requirements were not imposed.
 (American Association of Motor Vehicle Administrators)